Proofme-id/Documentation/README.md

 ## Examples

-Check out the [Demo](https://demo.proofme.id) to see ProofMe in use.
+Check out the [Demo](https://demo.proofme.id) to see Proofme in use.